fable-compiler/samples-electron/README.md

 The app window will be refreshed when you modify any file in the Renderer project.
 For production, run `yarn run build` to get optimized JS code.

+## Releasing the app

+> In the commands below, yarn is the tool of choice.
+If you want to use npm, just replace `yarn` by `npm` in the commands.

+* Run `yarn run build`
+* Run `yarn run release`
+* A `release` folder should be created with a ready to execute application

+This will package the electron app for your current platform.
+This means if you are under `Mac` this will create a `Simple Fable App.app` application that can be executed.

+If you want to specify which platform to release, please take a look at [electron-packager](https://github.com/electron-userland/electron-packager).

 ## Architecture

 As all Electron apps, the sample is split in two parts: